 I learnt that the only truth was what was here in front of me now.
 I would never really know what had happened in the past; and looking back there are some things that I didn’t need to know.
-But don’t get me wrong I also learned that if I thought something: if all my instincts were screaming at me about something then I would listen to them irrespective of how painful it was, or how much Rich may deny it.
+(It took me a long while to get to that realisation).
+But don’t get me wrong I also learned that if I thought something: if all my instincts were screaming at me about something then I would listen to them irrespective of how painful it was, or how much Danny may deny it.
 It was a lesson I learned that I use even now: I never to lie to myself again.

 As I got stronger I could then look after myself and be honest with myself; it was a hard lesson to learn.
 This entry was the start of that lesson: I had to let go of whatever little candyfloss story I had told myself.
 So I went with the cold hard crappy worst case scenario after this episode and by doing that I was able to get to where I am today.

 Can you see where I am going with this?
 Our future could only be built on what we started to build after we got back together, and whilst whatever happened in the past was significant, future honesty about the here and now was the most important thing.
 In addition where the truth was concerned understanding was an equally important thing:

 Understanding how hurtful it is to continue to lie when you are asked.
 How will you gain the trust of someone if you continue to lie to them as you did before?

 Understanding that sometimes people who have made such terrible mistakes and hurt someone so badly just don’t want to hurt them anymore: so they lie about the things that they cannot change.